-- The long term consequences of labeling and retention on children is profound.
+- The long term consequences of the labeling and retention of children are profound.

 I hope my sons grow up to be happy, healthy, empathetic human beings who never forget that their humanity is bound up in others.
 I will never look back on their childhoods and regret that they did not get to take more standardized tests.
 I will never wonder if I need standardized test scores to tell me what my children are worth.
 It will not occur to me that by not taking standardized tests, my children somehow missed out on obtaining the best education that they could.

 However, I may wonder how and why so many adults who were supposed to advocate for children failed, and chose deception and harm instead of protection and resistance.

 Thank you for your attention to my concerns.